A very slow start

 This first week in the Philippines has been a bit disappointing.

-I arrived full of expectation, conscious of the fsct that the first two days in Manila wouldn’t have been the best time of my life.
+I arrived full of expectation, conscious that the first two days in Manila wouldn’t have been the best time of my life.
 I’m not really into big cities, especially around Asia.
-I find that here the poverty of these countries is pushed at its extreme.
-Here in Manila, you can visit luxurious malls where happy families are shopping around for Christmas, while just outside the doors of the mall little children sleep on the ground.
+I find that the poverty of these countries is pushed at its extreme.
+Here in Manila, you can visit luxurious malls where happy families are shopping around for Christmas, while just outside the doors little children sleep on the ground.

 I spent my second day in the capital wandering through the city to take some pictures, passing from the favelas to the city centre, which hosts even more homeless.

-It was a beautiful day which I passed almost entirely at the Rizal Park and the nearby Intramuros, the old walled city.
+The weather was quite pleasant, so I decided to spend the day outside at the Rizal Park and the nearby Intramuros, the old walled city.

 Rizal is one of the major tourist attractions in Manila, also commonly known as Luneta, and was named after a national hero, Jose’ Rizal, whose public execution led to the revolution against the Kindom of Spain.